Dealer

 What is sous-vide cooking?

-The term comes from French and means “under vacuum.”
-That describes the method exactly:
+The term comes from French and literally means ‘under vacuum’.
+This describes the method accurately:

 Definition of sous-vide cooking

-In sous-vide cooking, food is placed in an airtight bag and cooked in water or steam at a precisely controlled, relatively low temperature —usually between approximately 45 and 90 °C—for an extended period in water or steam.
-This very gentle cooking method ensures even cooking, intense flavors, the preservation of nutrients, and the perfect texture of the food.
+In sous-vide cooking, food is placed in an airtight bag and cooked in water or steam at a precisely controlled, relatively low temperature – usually between approx. 45 and 90 °C – for an extended period in water or steam.
+This very gentle method of preparation ensures an even cooking process, intense flavours, the preservation of nutrients and the perfect texture of the dishes.

-Depending on the food, the cooking process for airtight-packed meals takes between about one and 24 hours.
+Depending on the food, the cooking process for airtight-packed meals takes between around one and 24 hours.

-The sous-vide method was perfected by French and American chefs in the mid-1970s and has since become a staple in home kitchens as well.
-With easy-to-use sous-vide cooking devices, you can prepare exquisite meals: tender, juicy, and wonderfully flavorful.
+The sous-vide method was perfected by French and American chefs in the mid-1970s and has since become established in home kitchens too.
+With easy-to-use sous-vide cooking appliances, you can prepare exquisite dishes: tender, juicy and wonderfully flavourful.

 How does sous-vide cooking work?

 Sous-vide cooking requires just a few simple steps and a little time.
-First, vacuum-seal the ingredients, then place them in a water bath or steamer and set the desired cooking time.
-Now you can sit back and relax or get on with other kitchen tasks until the cooking time is up.
+First, seal the ingredients in vacuum bags, then place them in a bain-marie or in the steamer and set the desired cooking time.
+Now, you can sit back and relax or take care of other tasks in the kitchen until the cooking time is up.
 Once the food has reached its core temperature, it is kept at a constant level.
-Then remove the ingredients and arrange them on a plate or continue preparing them.
-For delicious roasted flavors, you can sear the food after cooking it sous vide.
+You then remove the ingredients and either arrange them or process them further.
+To bring out delicious roasted flavours, you can sear the food after cooking it sous-vide.

-Low heat, long cooking time—with sous-vide cooking, precisely controlled temperatures ensure irresistibly delicious results.
-Whether you're cooking vegetables or meat, every dish turns out just right.
-That is just one of the many advantages that make this cooking method so popular.
+Low heat, long cooking time – with sous-vide cooking, precisely controlled temperatures ensure irresistibly delicious results.
+Whether you’re cooking vegetables or meat, all dishes turn out just right.
+This is just one of the many advantages that make this cooking method so popular.

 You’ll also benefit from these advantages:

-• Best to prepare: Because of the long cooking time, you can plan your dinner precisely: The ingredients can be cooked in advance and reheated a day or two later.
+• Great for preparing in advance: The long cooking time makes it possible to plan your dinner precisely: The ingredients can be cooked in advance and reheated a day or two later.

 What equipment do you need for sous-vide cooking?

-For sous-vide cooking, you’ll definitely need a vacuum sealer like the BORA QVac and compatible vacuum bags to seal the food airtight.
-Important: Use only bags that are specifically designed for sous-vide cooking and remain completely airtight even after prolonged immersion in a water bath—such as our vacuum bags from the BORA QVac Move.
-You will also need a pot or heat-resistant plastic container in which you can heat the water.
-The easiest way to do this is to use a special sous-vide probe, which you attach to the edge of the container.
-The precision cooker works much like an immersion heater and maintains the set temperature for many hours.
+For sous-vide cooking, you’ll definitely need a vacuum sealer such as the BORA QVac and suitable vacuum bags to seal the food airtight.
+Important: Only use bags that are specifically designed for sous-vide cooking and remain completely airtight even when left in a water bath for long periods – such as our vacuum bags from the BORA QVac Move range.
+You will also need a saucepan or a heat-resistant plastic container in which you can heat the water.
+The easiest way to do this is to use a special sous-vide stick, which you attach to the rim of the container.
+The precision cooker works in a similar way to an immersion heater and maintains the set temperature for many hours.

-Alternatively, you can also use the stove top for heating.
-But be sure to check the temperature carefully with a thermometer.
+Alternatively, you can also use the hob for heating.
+However, do make sure to monitor the temperature carefully using a thermometer.

 You can also cook sous-vide using your existing kitchen appliances

-• Sous-vide cooking in the oven: For standard appliances without a steam function, place the vacuum bag in a container filled with water and set the oven to a low temperature using top and bottom heat.
+• Sous-vide cooking in the oven: For standard appliances without a steam function, place the vacuum bag in a container filled with water and set the temperature to low using the top and bottom heat settings.
 This requires a bit of finesse, as the temperature must be kept as constant as possible.

-• Sous-vide cooking in a steam oven: Cooking is easier and more convenient here, since the temperature can be set and maintained with precision.
-The BORA X BO even features a special “sous-vide cooking” program that makes it easy to set the humidity and temperature.
-You can learn more about this in the guide to sous-vide cooking in a (steam) oven.
+• Sous-vide cooking in a steam oven: Cooking is easier and more convenient here, as the temperature can be set and maintained with precision.
+The BORA X BO even has a special ‘sous-vide cooking’ programme, which makes it very easy to set the humidity and temperature.
+You can find out more in the guide to sous-vide cooking in a (steam) oven.

-• Sous-vide cooking in a steam cooker: Instead of cooking the food in a water bath, cook it in hot steam.
-If available, select the sous-vide function, or set the temperature to the exact degree.
+• Sous-vide cooking in a steam cooker: Instead of cooking the food in a bain-marie, cook it in hot steam.
+Select the sous-vide function, if available, or set the temperature to the exact degree.

-• Sous-vide cooking in the dishwasher: This method is often recommended as a kitchen hack, but it is only of limited use for reliable results.
-As a result, a dishwasher cannot guarantee precise temperature and cycle duration.
+• Sous-vide cooking in the dishwasher: This method is often recommended as a kitchen hack, but it is only of limited use when it comes to achieving reliable results.
+This means that a dishwasher cannot guarantee the temperature and cooking time with any precision.

 BORA QVac Move Freshness that stands out